edmamerto/minbootcamp/README.md

 # minbootcamp
 > Runbook to get Minh up-to-speed with some DevOps tools

+Who is Minh?
+Minh is the guy your mother warned you about.

 ## Overview
 1. Spin up a box (VM)
 2. Clone some repositories we need inside the box